 Most pets will undergo surgery at some point during their lives.
 Even a procedure that is considered routine carries risks and is never taken lightly.
+We use modern anesthetic techniques and vet surgery protocols that meet the same rigid standards that apply in human hospitals.

 Pet surgery has advanced in many ways over the years and we offer many options to help your pet feel comfortable.
 The anesthetic and pain management protocol is always tailored to each animal’s individual needs.
 As animal technology advances, routine surgery procedures become less invasive, which in turn promotes faster healing.